Yawen502/Computations_in_neural_network/codebase/week 10 update.md

 # Week 10 update log and Summary

 Do a comparison graph:
--simple GRU
+- simple GRU
--full GRU
+- full GRU
--vanilla RNN
+- vanilla RNN
--STP
+- STP
--DaleCB(2 cases) CA/MA
+- DaleCB(2 cases) CA/MA
--CB(2 cases) CA/MA
+- CB(2 cases) CA/MA
--STPDaleCB, STPCB
+- STPDaleCB, STPCB
--SSTP (we're not going to do it)
+- SSTP (we're not going to do it)

 Think of a good presentation form of the graph, try to make it not too busy.
 Do some summary plots in other forms e.g. bar plot